Ice-and-Rock/Expedition_Weather_Kyrgyzstan/Expedition_Weather_Kygyzstan/Objectives.md

     ❌ There has be be a better way to do this ???

 **Aditional CSS**
-- Add a background image and center it
+- ✅ add a background image and center it
-- improve the colours of each card
+- ✅ improve the colours of each card
-- set a max-width / height
+- ✅ set a max-width / height
-- add a title for each day row style the title using a ```div className="day-title"```
+- ✅ add a title for each day row style the title using a ```div className="day-title"```